Kent27/docs-emobiq/document/client/006-actions-and-visual-logic/action-reference/react-native/File/read/read.md

         style="width: 50%; padding: 5px;"/>
     </div>

+### Result

-3. Open the installed app on a device with a debugger on and try to press the Button, if the file exist user should be able to see the content on the console.
+1. Open the installed app on a device with a debugger on and try to press the button.
+2. If the file exists, user should be able to see the content on the console.

     <div style="display:flex; align-items:center; justify-content:center; background-color: #E7F1FF;">
         <img src="./read-step-3.png"
         style="width: 100%; padding: 5px;"/>
     </div>

-### Result

-Should be able to see the content of a file from user device.